ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 ### Feature styles

-As you could notice, the editing part imports the `./theme/placeholder.css` CSS file which describes how the placeholder is displayed in the editing view:
+The editing part imports the `./theme/placeholder.css` CSS file which describes how the placeholder is displayed in the editing view:

 ```css
 /* placeholder/theme/placeholder.css */